VirgilSecurity/virgil-iotkit/tools/virgil-snapd/README.md

 #### Ubuntu OS, Debian OS
 Virgil SnapD is distributed as a package.

-In order to download and install the Virgil SnapD on Ubuntu, Debian, use the YUM package manager and the following command:
+To download and install the Virgil SnapD on Ubuntu, Debian, use the YUM package manager and the following command:
 ```bash
 $ sudo apt-get install virgil-iot-sdk-snapd
 ```